seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part26-Finale-Systems-Thinking.md

 ```text
 ✓ Next.js 16 application
 ✓ Sanity CMS
 ✓ Authentication
 ✓ Comments
 ✓ Likes
 ✓ Images
 ✓ Caching
 ✓ CDNs
 ✓ Deployment
 ✓ Monitoring
 ✓ Architecture
 ✓ Production infrastructure
 ```

-But here's the surprising truth:
+But here is the surprising truth:

 > We were never really building a blog.